onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 :    Display the Scanner window.
 The scanner can be used to process, display and analyze sets of spectra.

+RNA Label Scheme

+: Show a window that can be used to specify the isotopic labeling scheme for RNA molecules.

 ### Peaks